Sometimes stress and negativity in general becomes so powerful that we almost feel like we canÂ´t deal anymore.

 One of the reasons GTD â€“ the organizing-system from David AllenÂ´s Getting Things Done â€“ has become so popular is probably because it not only it keeps everything organized and helps you actually getting things done but also because it keeps you working in the now by using a organizing system outside of your head.

 Since you keep your plans and the future on paper or in an organizer-type of program and only do things one step at a time your mind doesnÂ´t have to spend much time, on a emotional and psychological plane, thinking and thereby worrying about what will happen next or this afternoon.
 This reduces fear, procrastination and stress while creating a flow in your work.
-Have a look at this post at Get Rich Slowly for a useful description of how you can use GTD.

 4. Always arrive early â€“ I was reminded of this very commonsensical advice while reading this post about the grandfather of 93-year old blogger Don.
 Simply, always arrive at meetings and appointments 5-10 minutes early.